Noaemien/ada-template-website/start-tournament.md

 The knockout stage is not drawn at random.

-To reward strong performance in the group stage and preserve competitive balance, the bracket is built using a **seeding system**, similar to those used in tennis Grand Slams.
+To reward strong performance in the group stage and preserve competitive balance, the bracket is again built using a **seeding system**, similar to those used in tennis Grand Slams knockout phases.

 The rules are as follows: